OPALX-project/OPALX-project.github.io/For Developers/CodingStyle.md

 ### 5.2.
 Breaking long lines and strings

 -   Avoid long lines.
--   If a line is longer than 80 characters, think about breaking it into
+-   If a line is longer than 80 characters, think about breaking it into reasonable chunks.

-reasonable chunks.

--   applies also strings
+-   This applies also to strings.
--   Without defining a hard limit, line with more than 160 characters

-are definitely far to long.
+-   Without defining a hard limit, line with more than 160 characters are definitely far too long.
 -   Comments should fit within 80 characters per line

 * * * * *